-- Look up the location in Instagram and go take photos where the most popular pics are
+- Look up a city on Instagram and go take awesome photos where the most popular pics are

-- Play the Anywhere Travel Guide game in every city
+- Play the Anywhere Travel Guide game in different nearby cities

 3. Plan ahead and know these safety tips.

 Also, become familiar with security features in apps like Uber and Lyft.
-Uber now has an emergency feature where you can contact the police or a family member discretely while still in the Uber.
-Considering downloading any of these 16 emergency apps too, just in case.
+Uber now has an emergency feature where you can contact the police or a family member discretely while still in the Uber. =

-Wearing a fake wedding ring on the 2nd finger on your left hand can also deter some men from thinking you’re available—though not all men are astute enough to notice or respectful enough to care.
+Grab any type of cheap ring from a garage sale or consignment shop and place it on the 2nd finger on your left hand.
+It can deter some men from thinking you’re available—though not all men are astute enough to notice or respectful enough to care.

 Protecting your identity/personal information